haller-erne/ogs/docs/tools/remote-tool.md

 The `RemoteTool` driver is implemented in `RemoteTool.dll`.
 To use any `RemoteTool` tool, the driver must be loaded in the `[TOOL_DLL]` section of the projects `station.ini` configuration file (see also [Tool configuration](/docs/tools/README.md)).

-To enable the driverin station.ini, set it as follows:
+To enable the driver in station.ini, set it as follows:

     [TOOL_DLL]
     RemoteTool.dll=1